Kameron Misner: Tampa Bay Rays

 On November 30, 2021, the Marlins traded Misner to the Tampa Bay Rays in exchange for Joey Wendle.
 He was assigned to the Montgomery Biscuits of the Double-A Southern League for the 2022 season.
 Over 117 games, he slashed .251/.384/.431 with 16 home runs, 62 RBI, 25 doubles, and 32 stolen bases.
 For the 2023 season, Misner was assigned to the Durham Bulls of the Triple-A International League.
 Over 130 games, he batted .226 with 21 home runs, 58 RBI, and 21 stolen bases.
 He was assigned back to Durham to open the 2024 season.

 On August 2, 2024, Misner was selected to the 40-man roster and promoted to the major leagues for the first time.
 In 8 games for Tampa Bay during his rookie campaign, Misner went 1-for-15 (.067).

 Misner was initially optioned to Triple-A Durham to begin the 2025 season.
 However, following an injury to Richie Palacios, the Rays added Misner to their Opening Day roster.
 On March 28, 2025, Misner hit his first career home run, which was a walk-off against the Colorado Rockies and the first major-league home run in George M. Steinbrenner Field history.
 With this home run, Misner became the first player in MLB history to hit his first home run as a walkoff on opening day.
 In 71 appearances for Tampa Bay, he batted .213/.273/.345 with five home runs, 22 RBI, and eight stolen bases.
 Misner was designated for assignment by the Rays on November 6.

 Kansas City Royals

-On November 10, 2025, the Rays traded Misner to the Kansas City Royals in exchange for cash considerations or a player to be named later.
+On November 10, 2025, the Rays traded Misner to the Kansas City Royals in exchange for Matthew Hoskins.
+Misner was optioned to the Triple-A Omaha Storm Chasers to begin the 2026 season.
+The Royals promoted him to the major leagues on June 10, 2026, and he was optioned back to Omaha on July 10.
+Misner played in 18 games for the team, slashing .220/.256/.244 with four RBI and three stolen bases.
+Misner was designated for assignment by Kansas City on July 22, following the acquisition of Nate Pearson.

-Personal life
+Philadelphia Phillies

-Misner is the son of parents Terry and Stephanie.
-Brother to Logan and Brylee.
+On July 25, 2026, the Royals traded Misner to the Philadelphia Phillies in exchange for cash considerations.
+The Phillies subsequently optioned Misner to the Triple-A Lehigh Valley IronPigs.